krnak/ztrezor/doc/suite.md

 Transaction shielding on Trezor and proof computation can be parallelized (indicated by light blue in the illustration above).
 For more details see the [signing flow](https://github.com/jarys/ztrezor/blob/main/doc/implementation.md#sign-transaction-flow).

+Current state of these crates:
+- `zingolib` is missing watch-only mode.
+I will implement it.
+- `trezor_orchard` finished, but it is missing documentation

 ## Trezor Connect requirements

 - [ ] add `ZcashGetViewingKey` request (see `trezorlib.zcash.get_viewing_key`)